Popular with visitors from neighbouring countries along with Austrian locals, Innsbruck is compact, festive and wonderful.

 For more information on visiting Innsbruck, the city’s official website, Visit Austria is a great resource.
 Along with things to do in Innsbruck, you can discover Tirol and further destinations in Austria.

-If you have any questions or comments about visiting the Innsbruck Xmas Market in 2023 or Innsbruck at Christmas more generally, please leave a comment below.
+If you have any questions or comments about visiting the Innsbruck Xmas Market or Innsbruck at Christmas more generally, please leave a comment below.

 —